jefferyyates/grndt-flex-hoop-queues-filter/README.md

 Twilio Flex Plugins allow you to customize the appearance and behavior of [Twilio Flex](https://www.twilio.com/flex).
 If you want to learn more about the capabilities and how to use the APIs, check out our [Flex documentation](https://www.twilio.com/docs/flex).

-This plugin
+This plugin and its associated Serverless Functions and Assets creates a filter for the list of Queues displayed when transferring a phone call.
+It collates all of the defined Queues against a private Asset named hoops.json, and builds a Flex filter list from that.

-The included assets contains a sample hoops.js file, defining when each "queue" is open or closed.
-This file MUST be edited to reflect actual business operating hours.
+The included assets contains a sample hoops.js file, defining when each Queue is open or closed.
+This file MUST be edited to reflect actual business operating hours and holidays.

 ## Setup